Portal

 Rupert: (uneasily) Well, good help is hard to find.

-I can’t remember too much about this one, but what I do remember is a trip.
-In this two-parter (it became a two-parter because the two Dons (Adams & Rickles) could not behave and kept cracking each other up) Max’s old army friend, Sid Krimm, pays a visit.
+Max's old army friend, Sid Krimm, pays a visit.
 This results in, as what usually happens when friends get together, complete chaos.... er...
 KAOS.
-Sid finds Max’s black book of KAOS agents and arranges for he and Max to go out with two girls named Nancy and Zelda.
+Sid finds a black book of KAOS agents that an informant dropped on the floor of Max's apartment.
+Sid arranges for he and Max to go out with two girls named Nancy and Zelda.
 The problem is that Nancy and Zelda are not girls!

 What is so darn specialAdams and Rickles chained to a wall here?